Disclosure

 Failure Pattern #3: Not Reading (or Misunderstanding) the Rules

-→ Lingoda Sprint Rules Explained (2026): What Really Causes Disqualification
+→ Lingoda Sprint Rules Explained (2026)

-Most people don’t “fail English.”
+Most people don’t fail English.
 They fail logistics.

-Failure Pattern #4: Weak Motivation (Vague Goals Don’t Survive Sprint)
+Failure Pattern #4: Weak Motivation

 If cashback didn’t exist, many people wouldn’t finish — including the past version of me.